Navvies' Barge

 Navigator, The Pogues

 The Canal Company sought to employ local workers.
-This was to outwardly support local economy but also importantly it was an attempt to maintain order during the project.
+This was to outwardly support the local economy but also importantly it was an attempt to maintain order during the project.
 The navvies had a questionable reputation and fights were common.
 Elsewhere trouble had erupted between local workers and migrant workers, a large proportion of whom had been displaced from Ireland following years of occupation and famine.

 The Navvies were tough, hardened by the arduous labour, the cold weather and cheap whisky.
 Working for 10 pennies a day the navvies supplemented their income by working the fields.
 These seasonal breaks delayed the construction project.
-The canals completion was further delayed by a lack of funding, causing tools to be laid down for seven years, the canal was finally completed and opened to traffic in 1790.
+The canal's completion was further delayed by a lack of funding, causing tools to be laid down for seven years, the canal was finally completed and opened to traffic in 1790.

 The story of the canals construction is one of the gross exploitation of working people to feed the pockets of the wealthy.
 But this does not diminish the achievement of the navvies.
 It was the work of the ordinary man, woman and child who through their grit and persistence to survive gave us the beauty and heritage of the Forth and Clyde.
 The canal is a tribute to these navvies and a constant reminder of the power of the worker.